LattVines/StoryScroller/README.md

 * use secret █ character to insert brief hesitations
 * the | cursor will blink at the end
 * newlines will push all lines up, scrolling them away at X value
+* supports adding a sound effect for typing sound effects

 ### Why?
 This was made to support a story in a game that is delivered through sequences of watching